 If your students want to learn more about the college experience from current college students, we love CampusReel as a great place to start.
 Below is the kind of authentic content their contributors create.
 This is not the slick packaging of the admissions office or the well produced videos that come from PR.
 Rather it is student-to-student communication in the medium with which they are all most comfortable.

 Every expert will tell you to visit the cafeteria or student center and look around and talk to some of the current students to get a taste of life on a particular campus.
 I don’t know about you but if I walked up to a student I didn’t know and started asking questions, my kids would have walked the other way in embarrassment.
 Nope, that was not going to happen in my house.
 The videos from CampusReel give that sense of a school from current students that your teen might be looking for.

 If your student was considering Boston College (Go Eagles!) wouldn’t this video give them a very real taste of dorm life?

 Students on the site also discuss their schedules and what their lives look like day to day.
 They discuss the demands of their classes, their extracurriculars and how they fill their free time.
 Here’s a student from Boston University:

-While CampusReel is fairly new, they already have 10,000 videos on the site covering hundreds of colleges.
+Since 2017, students have uploaded over 15,000 videos on the site covering 315 colleges.
 Students need to create an account to view the trove of footage, but there is no cost involved.

 Will this replace campus visits?
 Yes and No. If your schedule and finances allow for your student to visit a college in real life, that is preferable.
 But many teens want to experience, or at least explore, more colleges than they can access and CampusReel can be a useful tool to aid in that search.